qrvey/partner-portal/docs/embedding/widgets/analytics/buckets-modal.md

 <div style="text-align: justify">

-This document shows how to implement Buckets Modal.
+This document shows how to implement the Buckets Modal dialog.

-Inside of this document, we will check what configuration object, event, listeners, menthods are needed to widget works.
+Below you will find details of the configuration object, event, listeners, menthods available with this widget.

-> This Buclets Modal widget requires `"<my_cdn>"/bucket-modal/anbucketmodal.js` script file and use of the `<an-bucket-modal>` Custom HTML Tag.
+> This Buckets Modal widget requires `"<my_cdn>"/bucket-modal/anbucketmodal.js` script file and use of the `<an-bucket-modal>` Custom HTML Tag.

 ## Configuration Object